Netanyahu struggles to set the terms in Iranian dispute

 While Obama has said he is determined to prevent Iran from possessing a bomb, Israel argues that Tehran is working toward what is called nuclear latency, whereby it would not actually make a nuclear device but would have all the elements required to build a first weapon at a few weeks’ notice, too short a time for effective foreign intervention.

-That has left Israeli and U.S. planners trying to agree on what limits should remain on Iran’s nuclear program in exchange for any eventual easing of sanctions.
+That has left Israeli and U.S. planners trying to agree on what limits should remain on Iran’s nuclear programme in exchange for any eventual easing of sanctions.

 There was no suggestion this week that such an accord was reached, but Gilad Erdan, a minister accompanying Netanyahu on his trip, played down the differences between the allies.